maliMirkec/personal-website/source/_posts/spg.md

 ## Conclusion

 Static Page Generators are a fast and reliable way to build a website.
 You could build a non-trivial and highly customized website with a generator nowadays.
 [Smashing Magazine] moved to JAMstack last year, and they managed to speed up their site significantly.
-There are other successful examples of static websites, and they all share the same ideology — to produce static resources and deliver them over the Content Delivery Networks for faster loading and better user experience.
+There are other successful examples of static websites, and they all share the same ideology â€” to produce static resources and deliver them over the Content Delivery Networks for faster loading and better user experience.

 There are so much more you could do with your static website: from using Wordpress REST API as a backend to using Lambda functions.
 There are excellent solutions even for simple websites, like using [HTTPS out of the box] or [handling form submissions].